magoun/sccodes-php-track/README.md

     * From apiController: filterOnMonth, getEventMonths, getOrgTypes, compare
     * From events view: logic for building google calendar string
 - [ ] Refactor API calls to a function that auto cleans the data
     * Convert to JSON, apply appropriate helper functions, then return
+- [ ] Create logic that filters events by organization type
+- [ ] Add links to organizations in the orgs view